yugabyte/yugabyte-db/docs/content/preview/reference/drivers/rust/rust-postgres-reference.md

     yb-tokio-postgres = "0.7.10-yb-1-beta"
     ```

-1. Replace the existing code in `src/main.rs` with the following sample code:
+1. Replace the existing code in the file `src/main.rs` with the following code:

     ```rust
     use isahc::ReadResponseExt;